TSB fiasco: 'Our 24 hours of moving chaos'

 "The TSB staff were being as helpful as possible, but they were hampered by the terrible IT mess.
 It was a ridiculous situation to be in.
 We were in limbo," she said.

 As the day went on they started to call hotels.
-Decorators were expecting to arrive the next day, and they removals company said the next available slot for delivering their belongings was after the bank holiday.
+Decorators were expecting to arrive the next day, and the removals company said the next available slot for delivering their belongings was after the bank holiday.

 First they sat outside their new home waiting for the money to come through.
 Then, powerless to do anything, the couple's wait continued in the pub.